Last updated 14 September 2020

 To provide a right of appeal to the Land Court, an objection or submission must be properly made during the objection period or the submission period.
 If a mining lease application undergoes an EIS, the objection period will generally occur immediately following the completion of the EIS.
 At this point the relevant Mining Registrar issues a certificate of public notice under s 252A of the Mineral Resources Act, which fixes the last objection day for lodging objections to the application.

-During the objection period, copies of the application documents are available for inspection at the relevant Mining Registry and the Department of Environment and Heritage Protection offices.
+During the objection period, copies of the application documents are available for inspection at the relevant Mining Registry and the Department of Environment and Science offices.
 To be properly made, an objection to the grant of a mining lease under the Mineral Resources Act must:

 - be made on or before the last objection day to the chief executive administering the Act (this is normally done by lodging the objection at the relevant Mining Registry and departmental office)

-- be in the approved form (this is available from the Mining Registrar or from the Department of Natural Resources and Mines)
+- be in the approved form (this is available from the Mining Registrar or from the Department of Resources)

 - state the grounds of the objection and the facts and circumstances relied on by the objector in support of those grounds